|

 Our Comments

-(1) Since past more than 10 years we have been repeatedly emphasizing that we should never approach High Court/Supreme Court till the facts have been judicially determined by DRTs and now our views are getting confirmed by several judgments by the SC.
-The Borrowers must keep in mind that before going to High Court, they should check up the facts in the writs and if the said fact is not based on any judicial determination by the DRT, they should tell their advocate firmly that the case should not be put up before the High Court.
 (2) All the material facts concerning banking, industry and finance must first be pleaded before the DRTs along with the loss and damages caused due to wrong doings of the banks.
 Such facts must be determined by inspection of documents and cross-examination of the bank officials.
 If there is any unfavourable verdict by the DRT, one should file Review and Appeal.
 One must always keep in view that whatever points are pressed during the arguments, the same must be dealt with by the PO DRT otherwise application under inherent powers must be filed.
 In short, the case should not be allowed to proceed till all the material facts are judicilly determined.
 The borrower must have his foot down without any lapse on part of his advocate till this minimum requirement is achieved otherwise the case is destined to be lost.

 (2) The DRT and the Recovery Officer do not have any powers under the RDDBFI Act, to decide tenancy and ownership issues